 Two or more elements added may cause pain.
-One may be acid; add fibrin and you may get adhesion; add sugar, and you may have gall and ease in place of pain, simply by the vital or gall principles found at the origin of the gall-producing nerves in the brain.
-Therefore when we are suffering from the effect of delays in cardiac nerves to forward blood in sufficient quantities to supply cervix, we have as cause of such pain simply too feeble motion to start blood to an action of its latent vitality.
-Thus you have quantity and quality minus motion to the degree of heat by which magnetism can begin the work of vital repairs, or association of the principles of the crude elements of nature, and construct a suitable superstructure in which life can only dwell.
+One may be acid; add fibrin and you may get adhesion; add sugar, and you may have gall and ease in place of pain, simply by the vital or gall principle found at the origin of the gall-producing nerves.
+Therefore when we are suffering from the effect of any delay in the nerves to send forward nourishment in sufficient quantities, we have as cause of such pain simply a too feeble motion with which to start blood into action.

-When perfect harmony is not found in forms and function, then we lack speed in the magnetic motion, and get by such inaction an electric action which only enters to conduct the actions of compounding the elements of active destruction by electricity as generated by the motor nerves of death.
-In this you have death by electricity with all its active powers, self-armed from the laboratory of nature, which is both the action of life by magnetism and death by the eternal motor power of all worlds and atoms.
+When perfect harmony is not found in form and function, then we lack speed in the magnetic motion, and we get by such inaction an electric action which only enters to conduct the compounding of the elements of active destruction by electricity as generated by the motor nerves of death.
+In this you have death by electricity with all its active powers, self-armed from the laboratory of nature, which is both the action of life by magnetism and death by the eternal motor power existing in worlds and atoms.

-As we are not willing to attribute to Deity anything but perfection, and would be highly offended at any one who would even hint at such ideas, we must see that our acts are in line with our words.
-Not only in a general phraseology that His works prove His perfection, but we must see and know that His work of animal is partly a failure before we are justified in our conclusion to assist His man to subdue even a fever by the use of a drug of any kind.
+As we are not willing to attribute to Deity anything short of perfection, and would be highly offended at any one who would even hint at such a possibility, we must see that our acts are in line with our words.
+Not only in a general phraseology that His works prove His perfection, but we must see and know that His work in animal life is partly a failure before we are justified in our conclusion that we can assist His man to subdue even a fever by the use of a drug of any kind.

-We should be very careful not to allow our actions to place us on the disk of the brilliant sun of indisputable contradiction.
+We should be very careful not to allow our actions

+to place us on the disk of the brilliant sun of indisputable contradiction.
 Contradictions in man are bad enough, and occasionally we prove some cross lines in his stories by his acts and deeds.
 Who could, even if he should try, prove a trace of failure or neglect in the completeness of the work of God, in any part of that masterpiece of architecture, man, when finished by His hand in His own likeness and image, and by Himself pronounced very good?
 Is He a judge?
 What is His opinion worth?
-Would He call an incomplete job even good, or be so deceptive as to say very good, and know it was not truth?
-Does not a man of reason see he must find failure in the machinery of man before he is justified to give suggestions of amendments to the works to the Architect who designed the machine and set it in running order?
+Would He call an incomplete job even good, or be so deceptive as to say "very good," and know it was not truth?
+Does not a man of reason see that he must find failure in the machinery of man before he is justified to give suggestions of amendments to the works of the Architect who designed the machine and set it in running order?

 I have something to tell you of the wonderful process of building which mentally I have seen going on.
-Now, do not credit me with too much excitement or weakness of mind, O ye philosophers, astronomers, divines, teachers, and law-makers! but follow me for a few minutes while I draw your minds out to such extent that you can both see and hear the remarkable work I am to report.
+Now, do not credit me with too much excitement or weakness of mind, O ye philosophers, astronomers, divines, teachers, and law-makers! but follow me for a few minutes while I draw your minds out to such an extent that you can both see and hear the remarkable work I am to report.

-The commander of my store of wisdom has for once called a halt, as I view one of the most mysterious and beautiful sights of my life-the working of the Grand Architect and His subordinates on a bone-human in kind, a femur by name.
+The commander of my store of wisdom has for once called a halt, as I try to comprehend one of the most mysterious and beautiful works, -the working of the Grand Architect and His subordinates on a bone human in kind, a femur by name.

-Draw your mental microscope, raise it to its greatest power as you read the specifications for this unique building.
+Draw your mental microscope; raise it to its greatest power as you read the specifications for this unique building.
 Now the order is given by the Commanding General to His subordinates.